datafolklabs/cement-gitbook/extensions/generate.md

 ## Introduction

 The Generate Extension includes the [Generate](https://cement.readthedocs.io/en/2.99/api/ext/ext_generate/#cement.ext.ext_generate.Generate) controller, and provides a mechanism for generating common content from template directories.
-Example use case would be the ability for application developers to easily generate new plugins for their application… similar in other applications such as Chef Software’s `chef generate cookbook` type utilities.
+An example use case would be the ability for application developers to easily generate new plugins for their application… similar in other applications such as Chef Software’s `chef generate cookbook` type utilities.

 The [Cement Developer Tools](../getting-started/developer-tools.md) use this extension to generate projects, plugins, extensions, scripts, etc for developers building their applications on the framework.